Posted on 7 December 2012. Statistics: On 1 January 2021 this page had been read/viewed 31,180 times.

 Most countries are parties to the United Nations Framework Convention on Climate Change whose ultimate objective is to prevent dangerous human-induced) climate change.
 They have agreed that deep cuts in emissions are required, and that future global warming should be limited to below 2.0° Celcius (3.6° Fahrenheit) relative to the pre-industrial level.

-So, that is the problem.
-It is, in my opinion, outright depressing stuff.
 We don’t like to hear about it, so we look the other way and focus on our daily lives.
 It becomes a taboo in society, like death and divorce trouble is, in particular on Facebook: “We are trying to have a nice time here, so please! can we not talk about that now.”

 A good story to tell